CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

     >**Note**: It may take a couple of minutes for the results to be returned.
 The screen selections will be greyed out while the results are being collected..

+1. Notice the Connectivity test shows UnReachable.
+This makes sense because the virtual machines are in different virtual networks.

 ### Task 3: Configure local and global virtual network peering

 In this task, you will configure local and global peering between the virtual networks you deployed in the previous tasks.